The Latest: Driver in California crash headed to Bible class

 Balbuena’s 24-year-old cousin, who broke a toe in the crash, is also on crutches.

 Balbuena was sitting on his bike waiting to cross when he heard a woman scream.
-He tried to get out of the way but failed.
+He tried to get out of the way and failed.
 He says a metal pole squeezed his leg.

 Authorities say Peoples intentionally drove into the pedestrians.
 Information on a lawyer wasn’t immediately available.